vicrucann/rshell-mat/README.md

 `path` is a workspace path on remote servers (if the folder does not exist, it will be created), e.g.: `path = '/home/remoteu/tmp'`.

 `ipaddrs` is a list of IP addresses, in a string format; it has a form of `['ipaddrs1' ' ' 'ipaddrs2' ' ' ...]` - each IP address must be separated by **one** space character from its neighbors.

+`pathsrc` is a folder path from where `remmat` will be read from

 `remmat` is a matlab function name that will be run on remotes, in a string format, withought *.m* resolution; for example, if you intend to run function *fft-custom.m*, you have to set `remmat='fft-custom';`.

+`pathout` is a folder path where all the `varmat` data is stored and loaded from

 `varmat` is a temporal file name where the work variables will be saved to, in a string format.